Spring Awakening in Alaska: Waterfalls, Wildlife, and Why May & June Are the Secret Season to Cruise the Tongass

 May and early June in the Tongass are a feast in motion.

-Humpback whales begin arriving from their winter nurseries in Hawaii, following schools of herring returning to spawn¹,⁴.
-Early bubble-net feeding—those breathtaking moments when small groups of whales work in perfect unison to herd fish toward the surface—may start to appear this time of year ¹.
+Humpback whales arrive from their winter nurseries in Hawaii, following schools of herring that return to spawn¹,⁴.
+Early bubble-net feeding — those breathtaking moments when small groups of whales work in perfect unison to herd fish toward the surface — may start to appear this time of year¹.

-And in the muskegs and spruce, the soundscape changes: varied thrush, ruby-crowned kinglets, and hermit thrushes return from southern winter ranges ⁹.
+And in the muskegs and spruce, the soundscape changes: varied thrush, ruby-crowned kinglets, and hermit thrushes return from southern winter ranges⁹, their songs joining the steady cry of ravens and the occasional drumming of woodpeckers.

 Solitude and Early-Season Calm

-While large cruise ships begin increasing their numbers in Sitka and Juneau by late June, May and early June remain among the most peaceful times to explore.
+While large cruise ships begin increasing their numbers in Sitka and Juneau by late June, May and early June remain among the calmest, most contemplative times to explore.
 There are often fewer private yachts and sightseeing flights, and more quiet anchorages open to smaller vessels.

-The Boat Company experience is always intimate—just 20–24 guests per ship—but these early sailings carry an extra hush.
+The Boat Company experience is always intimate — just 20–24 guests per ship — but these early voyages carry an extra hush.
 Towns are calmer, travel routes less hurried, and evenings stretch longer, filled only with the hiss of the tide and the call of a raven.

 Fishing, Weather, and Honest Expectations

-Weather in Southeast Alaska is famously changeable.
-May and early June often bring a mix of bright breaks, misty rain, and calm seas ¹².
-Visibility for photography and wildlife viewing is frequently excellent, and the long light can make even moody skies dramatic.
+Weather in the Tongass is famously unpredictable, which is part of its magic.
+Spring and early summer often bring a mix of bright breaks, misty rain, and glassy calm¹² — a dynamic palette that shapes each trip uniquely.
+Visibility for photography and wildlife viewing is often excellent, and the long light can make even moody skies cinematic.

 The Energy of a New Season